getk2/user-extended-fields-for-k2/README.md

 User Extended Fields for K2
 =========

 "User Extended Fields for K2" extends the user profile of K2 with additional contact and social details.

-Download, install and activate the plugin and all your Joomla!/K2 users will be able to add their expanded contact and social details in their profiles.
+Download, install and activate the plugin and all your site's users will be able to add their expanded contact and social details in their profiles, using K2's profile page.

 ### FEATURES
-A K2 plugin that extends the K2 user profile page and author blocks with additional contact or social details.
+A K2 plugin that extends the K2 user profile page and author blocks (wherever it's displayed within K2) with additional contact or social details.
+You can fully control what's displayed or not.
+Especially in the case of intranets, K2 can be used as a personnel directory using this handy plugin.

 ### DEMO & SHOWCASE